How to append to a set in Python

 print(my_set)--OUTPUT--{1, 2, 3, 4, 5, 6}

-The update() method is perfect for adding multiple items at once.
-It takes any iterable—like a list, tuple, or another set—and adds its elements to your set.
-Since it modifies the set in-place, you don't have to reassign the variable.
+The update() method is your go-to for adding multiple items from any iterable—such as a list, tuple, or another set.
+It modifies the original set directly, so you don't need to reassign it.

 Using the |= operator to combine sets